 With Google moving towards a more secure web and eventual treatment of all HTTP pages in Chrome as being "not secure," a switch to HTTP/2 environment is unavoidable.
 HTTP/2 is supported very well; it isn’t going anywhere; and, in most cases, you’re better off with it.
 Once running on HTTPS already, you can get a major performance boost with service workers and server push (at least long term).

-The most time-consuming task will be to migrate to HTTPS, and depending on how large your HTTP/1.1 user base is (that is, users on legacy operating systems or with legacy browsers), you'll have to send a different build for legacy browsers performance optimizations, which would require you to adapt a different build process.
+The most time-consuming task will be to migrate to HTTPS, and depending on how large your HTTP/1.1 user base is (that is, users on legacy operating systems or with legacy browsers), you’ll have to send a different build for legacy browsers performance optimizations, which would require you to adapt to a different build process.
 Beware: Setting up both migration and a new build process might be tricky and time-consuming.
-For the rest of this article, I'll assume that you're either switching to or have already switched to HTTP/2.
+For the rest of this article, I’ll assume that you’re either switching to or have already switched to HTTP/2.

 - Properly deploy HTTP/2.

 Again, serving assets over HTTP/2 requires a partial overhaul of how you’ve been serving assets so far.
 You’ll need to find a fine balance between packaging modules and loading many small modules in parallel.
 At the end of the day, still the best request is no request, however, the goal is to find a fine balance between quick first delivery of assets and caching.